EricMFink/ProfessionalResponsibility/_outlines/Fees.md

 c.
 No, because the attorney’s failure to withdraw her fees as billed resulted in an impermissible commingling of her funds and the client’s funds.
 d.
 No, because the attorney required an advanced payment against her fee.

 Dan retained Attorney to appeal Dan’s criminal conviction and to seek bail pending appeal.
 The agreed fee for the appearance on the bail hearing was $per hour.
 Attorney received $800 from Dan of which $300 was deposit to secure Attorney’s fee and $500 was for bails costs in the event that bail was obtained.
-Attorney maintained two office bank accounts: “Fee Account,” in which fees were deposited and from which office expenses were paid, and “Clients’ Fund Account.”
+Attorney maintained two office bank accounts: “Fee Account," in which fees were deposited and from which office expenses were paid, and “Clients’ Fund Account."
 Attorney deposited the $800 in the Clients’ Fund Account the week before the bail hearing.
 Attorney expended six hours of time on the bail hearing, but the effort to obtain bail was unsuccessful.
 Dissatisfied, Dan immediately demanded return of the $800.

 - What should Attorney do?

 Lawyer represents Client in personal injury case.
 The case settles for $25,000.
 On the day before Lawyer receives the settlement check, Lawyer receives signed letter from Client’s treating Physician.
 The letter states that Client owes Physician $2,000 for medical treatment.
-Enclosed with the letter is document entitled “Assignment” by which Client assigned any potential settlement/judgment proceeds to Physician.
+Enclosed with the letter is document entitled “Assignment" by which Client assigned any potential settlement/judgment proceeds to Physician.
 The Letter requests that Lawyer send $2,000 of the settlement proceeds to Physician?
 Client tells Lawyer not to pay Physician.

 - What should Lawyer do?